fasttime/Polytype/readme.md

 import { SuperConstructorInvokeInfo } from "polytype";
 ```

-Alternatively, you can import the script version at the start of your application and access
+Alternatively, you can import the script build at the start of your application and access Polytype
-Polytype definitions through global objects.
+definitions through global objects.

 ```js
 require("polytype/global"); // CommonJS syntax